Helen B. Katz Natural Area

 - Avoid disturbance of agricultural activities on the southern portion of the Natural Area.

 - Review the Guidelines for Public Use of WPC Properties document prior to your visit

 Plan Your Visit

 Helen B. Katz Natural Area GPS Coordinates: 41.672003, -80.215992

 It’s an easy walk along a level trail from the main parking lot to a pond.
 If heading off-trail, be sure to wear boots or shoes that can get wet.
-Be prepared for your visit with the following resources.
-We recommend downloading these files to your device prior to visiting.
+Be prepared for your visit by watching this short video about this natural area and reviewing the downloadable maps and materials below.
+We recommend downloading these files to your mobile device prior to visiting.